Introduction and What to Expect

 All Participants Should Honor Others' Time

-Applicants should only apply to houses they are genuinely interested in staffing in or in learning more about.
+Applicants should only apply to houses they are genuinely interested in serving or learning more about.
 If an applicant needs to cancel or reschedule an interview, they should communicate with the location manager at least 24 hours in advance.
 Location managers and applicants should arrive for and begin interviews on time.

 All Participants Should Maintain the Integrity of the Match

 Applicants should not know whether/how hiring managers intend to rank them on their preference lists.
 Resident Fellows should not share this information with applicants or current student leaders either explicitly or implicitly.
 Location managers should not extend or communicate informal offers for any position.
 Location managers should not attempt to influence how an applicant composes their ranked list and should neither disclose their intentions or ask an applicant to disclose their intentions.
 Applicants should not disclose their intentions to location managers.

 - Community Building

 - Time Management